Eli Lilly and Company (LLY) Stock: What the Analysts are Saying

 Jefferies, on the other hand, stated in their research note that they expect to see LLY reach a price target of $290.
 The rating they have provided for LLY stocks is “Hold” according to the report published on March 06th, 2023.

-During the last 5 trading sessions, LLY rose by +1.46%, which changed the moving average for the period of 200-days by +15.28% in comparison to the 20-day moving average, which settled at $350.74.
-In addition, Eli Lilly and Company saw 1.78% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LLY fell by -0.09%, which changed the moving average for the period of 200-days by +14.56% in comparison to the 20-day moving average, which settled at $356.72.
+In addition, Eli Lilly and Company saw 2.45% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading